UNDP Albania

 Major achievements

-• Local Roma and Egyptian returnee reintegration action plans are being developed in Devoll, Fier, and Berat to improve livelihoods, address governance issues, and address service provider gaps.
+- Local Roma and Egyptian returnee reintegration action plans have been developed in Devoll, Fier, and Berat to improve livelihoods, address governance issues, and address service provision gaps.

-• The project has recently started implementation of an “Integrated Employment model for (Roma and Egyptian) Returnees” in Municipality of Devoll, Berat and Fier.
-The focus of the partners (NGOs+ Employment Offices + Municipalities+ Businesses) will be to empower the individuals and create the enabling environment so that the vulnerable returnees get involved successfully into integrated employment (including social care for the family).
+- The project is implementing an “Integrated Employment model for (Roma and Egyptian) Returnees” in Municipality of Devoll, Berat and Fier.
+The focus of the partners (NGOs+ Employment Offices + Municipalities+ Businesses) is to empower the individuals and create the enabling environment so that the vulnerable returnees get involved successfully into integrated employment (including social care for the family).

-• Different social care services are provided in partnership by NGOs and municipalities aiming at improving the overall wellbeing and facilitating reintegration of returnees in local communities, reaching a number of 857 women and men returnees.
-(100 children attending summer champs; ) 29 individuals soft skills.
+- Different social care services are provided in partnership by NGOs and municipalities aiming at improving the overall wellbeing and facilitating reintegration of returnees in local communities, reaching a number of 1500 women and men returnees.

 Project Outcome